 Decorate a pumpkin with a knotted spiderweb.
 Using heavy, metallic black stitching braid, cut web "spokes" to the desired lengths and knot each end.
 Tack the ends in place on the pumpkin using short black map pins.
 Circle the intersecting web pieces in the same manner, knotting the ends and using pins to hold the braid in place.
 Complete the look by hot-gluing a spider or two onto the web.

-Instead of carving, use found objects to fashion jack-o'-lantern faces.
+Instead of carving, use found objects when decorating pumpkins.
 We raided the sewing basket to design this clever personality: spools of thread for the eyes; a spool of thread and bobbin for the nose; and a tape measure for the mouth.

 Use lace to create fancy and fashionable pumpkins.
 Lay lace fabric over the pumpkin, gathering it at the bottom with your hand, to determine the location for the stem opening.
 Remove the lace.
 Cut a small circle (for the stem) with scissors and lay the lace over the pumpkin, inserting the stem through the opening.
 Gather the lace at the pumpkin bottom, trimming the excess, and secure the lace in place using running stitches in a wheel-spoke pattern.

-For a fun take on decorating pumpkins, grab odds and ends -- door hinges, upholstery tacks, old keys -- from the junk drawer to embellish these pumpkins.
+For a fun take on decorating pumpkins, grab odds and ends -- door hinges, upholstery tacks, old keys -- from the junk drawer and add embellishments.

 With minimal carving and a little bit of glue, plain pumpkins become cute owls.
 The secret embellishment?
-Sunflower seeds.
+Sunflower seeds for sweet pumpkin faces.

 You can't go wrong with a triangle nose and eyes with a crooked grin.
-But when the traditional jack-o'-lantern face is carved into a green pumpkin, it stands out amidst its orange counterparts.
+But when the traditional jack-o'-lantern design is carved into a green pumpkin, it stands out amidst its orange counterparts.

 Glam up a pumpkin with silver sequins, rhinestones, and a metallic silver spider for a fancy glitter pumpkin that is all-too chic.